Torah Teaching

 Worthy Is the Lamb?

 Revelation 5 is often used to argue that the lamb is worshipped alongside G-d.
-This essay tests that claim from inside the text, beginning with the Torah’s distinction between shachah and avad, then tracing Revelation’s own pattern of praise and worship.
+This essay tests that claim from inside the text, beginning with the Torah's distinction between shachah and avad, then tracing Revelation's own fivefold pattern of praise and worship.

 Exod 20:2–5 · Rev 5 · Rev 15:3–4